UHBiocomputation/UH-biocomputation-web/content/20151105-reconstruction-and-simulation-of-neocortical-microcircuitry.rst

-Reconstruction and Simulation of Neocortical Microcircuitry
+Reconstruction and simulation of neocortical microcircuitry
 ###########################################################
 :date: 2015-11-05 09:38:27
 :author: Benjamin Torben-Nielsen